A First Bus change: Everything you need to know about Bristol’s new 24/7 bus service

-Newer, better and more bus services coming this term, a win for students and Bristolians!
+Newer, better and more bus services coming this term, a win for students and Bristolians

-From Sunday, August 31st, the M1 Metrobus between Hengrove Park and Cribbs Causeway will run a 24-hour-a-day, seven-day-a-week service.
+From Sunday, August 31st, the M1 Metrobus between Hengrove Park and Cribbs Causeway will run a 24 hour a day, seven day a week service.
 They will run half hourly all night.

 Bristol City Council and the West of England Combined Authority have introduced many other changes, including this 24/7 route.

-Bus Changes:
+Bus changes

-Changes include a more regular service on the M2 route between Long Ashton Park & Ride and the city centre, with buses at weekday peak times running every ten minutes rather than every fifteen minutes.
+Changes include a more regular service on the M2 route between Long Ashton Park & Ride and the city centre, with buses at weekday peak times running every 10 minutes rather than every fifteen minutes.

 Between Stoke Bishop and the University of Bristol during term, a new U1N night service will be in operation, which is a big win for us uni students.